Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/Get-AzureRmEventGridSubscription.md

 ```

 ## DESCRIPTION
-The Get-AzureRmEventGridSubscription cmdlet gets either the details of a specified Event Grid subscription, or a list of all Event Grid subscriptions in the current Azure subscription.
+The Get-AzureRmEventGridSubscription cmdlet gets either the details of a specified Event Grid subscription, or a list of all Event Grid subscriptions in the current Azure subscription or resource group.
 If the event subscription name is provided, the details of a single Event Grid subscription is returned.
 If the event subscription name is not provided, a list of all event subscriptions is returned.